buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Making the PCB is the most fun part, and it will probably be where you will spend a lot of time if you're like me and you can't help yourself but George Lucas a project.

 So, what exactly is a PCB?
 It's essentially a really convenient and compact package for a circuit.
 PCBs are usually a sandwich of multiple layers of fiberglass and copper, each copper layer is electrically isolated from one another by the fiberglass.
-Simple PCBs are typically 1 or 2 layers of copper, but slightly more complex designs push four layers, while motherboards can go as high as 16 or 32.
+Simple PCBs are typically 1 or 2 layers of copper, but slightly more complex designs push 4 layers, while motherboards can go as high as 16 or 32.

 <p align="center">
 ![A diagram of PCB layers](images/BuuKeeb/PCBLayers.png)</br>